-The committee meets four times a year as follows:
+The jury meets four times a year as follows:

 - German works published in print form: The Goethe-Institut supports the translation of works by German authors which have been published in print form by a German language publisher.

-- The translation must be made from the original German-language text.
+- Translation from German original: The translation must be made from the original German-language text.

-- Translations are only eligible for support if they have not yet gone to press at the point when the grant contract is signed.
+- Publication date: Translations are only eligible for support if they have not yet gone to press at the point when the grant contract is signed.
 Goethe-Institut's translation funding must be acknowledged and its logo must be printed in the translated edition.

 - Printing of a credit line and Goethe-Institut's logo: The publisher of the translation must name the Goethe-Institut as sponsor in the book’s imprint and must reproduce the Goethe-Institut logo.
 If this requirement is not met, the Goethe-Institut reserves the right to withhold payment of the grant.

 - Translator's fee: If a grant is awarded, only such translation fees as will already have been paid to the translator by the time of publication may be taken into account when the amount of the grant is being determined.